Demmythetechie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 0: A function that takes a pointer to an int and updatesthe value it points to. task 1: swap the digit in the main function using the parameter in the swap(int * a and b) task 2: This program returns the length of the string passed into the _ strlen()
+task 0: A function that takes a pointer to an int and updatesthe value it points to. task 1: swap the digit in the main function using the parameter in the swap(int * a and b) task 2: This program returns the length of the string passed into the _ strlen() task 3: This program prints the string passed into the function _ puts().